sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ![OEM registration page 1](images/oem-registration-page1.png)

 * **Page title**.
 Create a title that makes sense for your use of the page.
+This title also appears on registration page two.
 * **Page subtitle**.
 Add a subtitle to help customers understand the tasks on the page or in some other way guide them to complete the form.
+This subtitle also appears on registration page two.
 The page title and subtitle can be customized using the `registration` element of [Oobe.xml](registration-pages-oobexml.md).
 * **Customer information fields**.
 These fields are not customizable.
-Customer information consists of four input fields: First Name, Last Name, Email, and Region.
+Customer information consists of four input fields: First Name, Last Name, Region, and Email.
 If the Email field is filled in, it will be validated as well-formed prior to allowing the customer to proceed.
 The Country/Region input field is a drop-down list.
 The associated value of each country/region is its associated two-letter country/region code based on [ISO 3166-1 Alpha-2](https://www.iso.org/obp/ui/#search/code).
-* **OEM Privacy statement**.
-Customize the title, and link to, your privacy policy using the `link1' element of [Oobe.xml](registration-pages-oobexml.md).
+* **One link**.
+Customize the title, and path to, an HTML file using the `link1` element of [Oobe.xml](registration-pages-oobexml.md).
-* **The Skip button**.
-The Skip button is visible by default, but you can configure the `hideSkip` element of [Oobe.xml](registration-pages-oobexml.md) to hide the Skip button.
-No information is provided if the customer chooses Skip.
+* **Skip button**.
+The Skip button is visible by default, but you can configure the `hideSkip` element of [Oobe.xml](registration-pages-oobexml.md) to hide it.
+No customer information is sent to Userdata.blob if the customer chooses Skip.
 The button text is not customizable.
-* **The Next button**.
+* **Next button**.
 The Next button moves the customer forward in OOBE.
 This button is not customizable.

 ### Pre-populated customer information